 This is the standard flight level setting of 1013 hPa or 29.92 inHg.
 With this setting the altimeter shows pressure altitude or altitude in the international standard atmosphere (ISA).
 The altitude where you need to set QNE depends on the country where you fly, check the AIP for that.

 This is the setting at any other datum than QNH.
 Setting QFE gives you your height against a certain datum, usually the mountain airport you are flying to or from.
 After landing the altitude indicator will show 0 (zero).
-Mostly used in mountain areas but it is not very common.
+Mostly used in mountain areas but it is not very commonly used outside those areas.

 The altimeter is sensitive to pressure changes, as such any outside pressure change will affect the instrument.
 The pilot will not know it as he is following a set level which moves up and down together with changes in outside pressure.
-Keep in mind that every hPa change is some 27 feet altitude difference, hence the importance to regularly get updated QNH settings.
+Keep in mind that every hPa change will result on average in 27 feet altitude difference, hence the importance to regularly get updated QNH settings.

 When flying from a high pressure area to an area of lower pressure the aircraft will slowly descent and loose absolute height without showing that on the altimeter.
-This is a so called over reading and can be dangerous.
+This is called over reading and can be dangerous in mountain areas.
 Thus: from high to low, look out below, and reset your QNH setting!

 Changes in outside air temperature (OAT) will also affect the instrument as the pressure lapse rate is slower in warm air than in cold air.
-Warm air expands and the pressure levels are further apart.
+Warm air expands and the pressure levels will then be further apart.
 When flying from an area with higher temperature to lower temperatures the aircraft will descent.
 Again: from high to low, look out below!

-Other errors have their origin in mechanical issues as: manufacturing imperfections, static vent position error and even instrument lag as their is some inertia in the mechanics moving the pointers with rapid pressure changes as happens while climbing or descending rapidly
+Other errors have their origin in mechanical issues as: manufacturing imperfections, static vent position error and even instrument lag as their is some inertia in the mechanics moving the pointers with fast pressure changes as happens while climbing or descending rapidly.Written by EAI.